idaholab/moose/modules/doc/training/content/sqa/training/lead/sqa_moosedocs.md

             blackbear: !include ${ROOT_DIR}/doc/sqa_blackbear.yml
 ```

-!alert note
+!---

+### SQA Extension: sqa_blackbear.md

-This configuration includes an "sqa_blackbear.yml" file, which provides a connection between the
+The above configuration includes an "sqa_blackbear.yml" file.
+It provides a connection between the
 report configuration and the MooseDocs website configuration.
 This is done in a separate file
 to allow for applications to share this information.

-!---

-### SQA Extension: sqa_blackbear.md

-The included file in the "config.yml" above includes the following, which simply indicates where
-to locate the tests for the application: in the "tests" spec with the "test/tests" directories.
+The included file simply indicates where to locate the tests for the application: in the "tests" spec
+with the "test/tests" directories.

 ```
 specs: